Dan Wheldon: Early and personal life

 Wheldon was born in the village of Emberton near the town of Olney, Buckinghamshire, England on 22 June 1978.
 He was the son of plumber and domestic heat electrician Clive Wheldon and his wife Sue.
 Wheldon was of Irish descent.
 He had three younger brothers and a sister.
 Wheldon's family was connected to motorsport; his father had competed in karting from an early age and his mother acted as Clive's timekeeper.
-He went to the Bedford School until he completed his GCSE examinations at the age of sixteen.
+He attended Bedford School until he completed his GCSE examinations at the age of sixteen.
 Wheldon attained good reading grades and excelled in cross-country running, rugby and squash.
 He was also captain of the school cricket team.

-He married his long-time personal assistant Susie Behm of Armstrong, British Columbia, in 2008.
+Wheldon married his long-time personal assistant Susie Behm of Armstrong, British Columbia in 2008.
 They have two children, Sebastian and Oliver, who compete in go-karting events.
 Their sons have been supported by Andretti Autosport since 2021.

 Wheldon was a guest voice over for the television series Hot Wheels Battle Force 5, and assisted in the physics development for Ignite Game Technologies's online simulation racing game Simraceway.
 He partook in philanthropic activities, such as raising money for Alzheimer's disease research, contributed to the Sam Schmidt Paralysis Foundation, and met unwell children at the Peyton Manning Children's Cancer Hospital in Indianapolis every year.
 Wheldon was a spokesperson for the National Guard's Youth Challenge Program, which provides services to vulnerable young Americans.
 He edited and published a coffee table book of photographs of his life, called Lionheart in 2010.